 535 16th St N, St. Pete

 Wilson’s Book World has served St. Pete for decades.
-The family owned used bookstore has a huge selection of science fiction and horror novels.
-They even have a funny Freddy Krueger cut out that moves spots in the store all the time.
+This family-owned used bookstore has a huge selection of science fiction and horror novels.
+They even have a funny Freddy Krueger cutout that moves around the store.
 Their collection of comics grows every week as well.
 It’s a local institution well worth a visit.

 ADVERTISEMENT